- Non-virtualized, 'bare-metal' execution for optimal performance

 - Fast CPUs, GPUs, large memory, local scratch space, fast global storage space

 - Over 60 HPC applications installed (FEA, CFD, Life Sciences, Weather forecasting)

 - Flexible virtual server environment for job submission and hosted web applications

 - Pay-as-you-go only for core hours really used by your jobs - billing at 3-second intervals

-You don't need to own a powerful cluster to run your HPC simulations at large scale.
+You don't need to own a powerful cluster to run your High Performance Computing (HPC) simulations at large scale.